Roasted Parsnip and Pear Soup Recipe

 - 1/8 teaspoon ground coriander

-- In a large bowl, toss the parsnips with oil, nutmeg, salt and pepper.
-Transfer to a greased 15-in. x 10-in. x 1-in. baking pan.
-Bake, uncovered, at 425° for 25 minutes.
-Stir in pears; bake 20-25 minutes longer or until parsnips are golden brown and tender, stirring occasionally.
+- Preheat oven to 425°.
+Place parsnips in a greased 15x10x1-in. baking pan; toss with oil, nutmeg, salt and pepper.
+Roast 25 minutes.
+Stir in pears; roast 15-20 minutes longer or until tender, stirring occasionally.

 Sort By :